Office of Electricity Delivery and Energy Reliability, DOE.

 The construction, operation, maintenance, and connection of facilities at the international border of the United States for the transmission of electric energy between the United States and a foreign country is prohibited in the absence of a Presidential permit issued pursuant to Executive Order (EO) 10485, as amended by EO 12038.
 Existing Presidential permits are not transferable or assignable.
 However, in the event of a proposed voluntary transfer of facilities, in accordance with DOE regulations at 10 CFR 205.323, the existing permit holder and the transferee are required to file a joint application with DOE that includes a statement of reasons for the transfer.

-On December 30, 2013, Maine Public and Bangor Hydro jointly filed an application with DOE requesting rescission of Presidential Permit No. PP-89, as amended, issued to Maine Public and a simultaneous issuance of a Presidential permit to Bangor Hydro for the same international transmission facilities.
-The international transmission facilities authorized by Presidential Permit No. PP-89, as amended, includes one 345 kilovolt (kV) transmission line running from the Canadian border into Maine.
+On December 30, 2013, Maine Public and Bangor Hydro jointly filed an application with DOE requesting rescission of Presidential Permit No. PP-12, as amended, issued to Maine Public and a simultaneous issuance of a Presidential permit to Bangor Hydro for the same international transmission facilities.
+The international transmission facilities authorized by Presidential Permit No. PP-12, as amended, include two 69 kilovolt (kV) transmission lines running from the Canadian border into Maine.